Medicaid eligibility and enrollment in Alaska

 Alaska’s eligibility guidelines for Medicaid were fairly generous for children, pregnant women, young adults (age 19 – 20) and parents, even before Medicaid expansion went into effect.
 However, non-elderly Alaskan adults without children were not eligible for Medicaid prior to September 1, 2015.

-• Pregnant women with family income of up to 200% of FPL are eligible (coverage for the mother continues for 60 days after the baby is born.
-HB59, under consideration in 2023, would extend that to 12 months.
-Most other states have already extended postpartum Medicaid coverage to 12 months)
+- Pregnant women with family income of up to 200% of FPL are eligible (coverage for the mother continues for 12 months after the baby is born).1

 See the FPL limits presented as annual income amounts, which vary based on family size (note that Alaska has its own poverty level, which is higher than the poverty level in the continental US and listed in the second table displayed at that link).